Stardust-SJF/gfe_driver/README.md

 - `livejournal`,`orkut` and `com-friendster` were taken from the [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/index.html).

 A complete image of all datasets used in the experiments can be downloaded here: [dota-league, graph500-SF, and uniform-SF](https://zenodo.org/record/3966439), [livejournal, orkut, and friendster](https://snap.stanford.edu/data/index.html), [graph logs](https://zenodo.org/record/3967002), and [yahoo-songs](https://zenodo.org/record/5752476).

+#### About dataset format:
+GFE driver supports two types of graph formats:
+1. Plain edge list (ends with ".el"): The file contains pairs of vertex IDs, with each edge represented by a line of two space-separated integers indicating connections.
+2. Edge-Vertex Separated format, which contains 3 files:
+   - `graph.properties`: A file contains graph properties, including filenames for the vertex and edge files, the number of vertices and edges, whether the graph is directed, and specific parameters for running graph algorithms.
+   - `graph.v`: A list of unique vertices present in the graph, with each line in the file representing a unique vertex ID.
+   - `graph.e`: A list of edges from the graph, with each line representing a edge in the format `from_node_id to_node_id`.

 ### Executing the driver

 The driver takes as input a list of options together with a graph, and emits the results into a sqlite3 database.
+We note that 256GB of memory is needed to run all the experiments due to the large sizes of some graphs (e.g., uniform-26, and Friendster).
 There are three kinds of experiments that can be executed:

 - **Insertions only** : insert all vertices and edges from an input graph, in a random order.
 Use the command: